This ‘Better Call Saul’ Season 3 Announcement Will Excite Fans

 A short teaser confirms that the disarming and charming Gus Fring is using his front business Los Pollos Hermanos in the prequel.

-In Better Call Saul season 3 we will get to see how Gus Fring and Mike formed a working relationship that we saw in Breaking Bad.
+In Better Call Saul Season 3 we will get to see how Gus Fring and Mike formed a working relationship that we saw in Breaking Bad.
 We will also get to see how Jimmy McGill gets in the middle of it and why he turned into Saul Goodman.

 The #BetterCallSaul party starts on April 10. ???? via @MandoMichael. pic.twitter.com/zynlHp21gb